ilbers/isar/doc/user_manual.md

 ## Image Type Selection

 Isar can generate various images types for specific machine.
-The `IMAGE_TYPE` variable contains the list of image types to generate.
+The type of the image to be generated may be specified through the `IMAGE_TYPE` variable.
 Currently, the following image types are provided:

  - `ext4` - Raw ext4 filesystem image (default option for `qemuarm` machine).
  - `rpi-sdimg` - A complete, partitioned Raspberry Pi SD card image (default option for the `rpi` machine).
+ - `wic-img` - A full disk image with user-specified partitions created and populated using the wic tool.

 ---

 ## Add a New Distro